-- An annual growth rate of the Taxable Value (%) - Increased Taxable Value from new development (\$) - Millage rates (\$/\$1,000 in value)
+- An annual growth rate of the Taxable Value (%) - Millage rates (\$/\$1,000 in value)

-The average valuation growth rate for existing properties within the Redevelopment Area used for this study is approximately 2.25% per year.
-This rate reflects the increase in value of properties that are already built.
-This rate is appropriate for planning purposes in order to provide a conservative projection of revenue over the CRA time horizon.
-Note that taxable values over time are based on assumptions in growth of the taxable base and millage rates in the Redevelopment Area.
+The average valuation growth rate for existing properties within the Redevelopment Area used for this study is approximately 3.0% per year.
+This rate reflects the increase in value of all properties in the CRA area and is appropriate for planning purposes in order to provide a conservative projection of revenue over the CRA time horizon.
+Note that taxable values over time are based on both the growth rate the taxable base as well as the applicable millage rates in the Redevelopment Area.
+Millages have been held constant across the TIF's lifetime in these projections.
+This assessment does not include real estate projects in the development or permitting stages as potential projects may never be built.